 What is diabetes?

-- Increased or excessive thirst or appetite
+- Increased thirst

-- Increased and/or frequent urination
+- Frequent urination

-- Unusual weight gain or loss
+- Unintended weight loss

 - Yeast infections